 Please contribute to this effort, by adding your coral nursery or coral restoration data to the database!
-To contribute, please download the Excel files CRC Nursery Input and CRC Outplant Input, fill out the information in the spreadsheets, and return to email@example.com.
+To contribute, please download the Excel files CRC Nursery Input, CRC Outplant Input, and CRC Monitoring Input fill out the information in the spreadsheets, and return to email@example.com.
 Instructions for filling out the spreadsheets are under the first tab of each file.

 If you are interested in viewing the Evaluation Tool or have suggestions for restoration metrics, please contact Stephanie Schopmeyer (firstname.lastname@example.org).